 Ideology & Purpose

 The Marxist portion seems to draw from what was known as Autonomism or Autonomist Marxism.
-Autonomism include anti-capitalist, anti-authoritarian themes and class struggle is its core.
+Autonomism includes anti-capitalist, anti-authoritarian themes and class struggle is its core.

 According to a document called the Black Bloc Papers, written by anarchists David Van Deusen and Xavier Massot, Black Bloc believes its purpose is to be a tool through which any given protest is ‘escalated to the next level’.